Cray-HPE/docs-csm/upgrade/1.0/README.md

 This document is intended to guide an administrator through the upgrade process going from Cray Shasta v1.4 to v1.5.
 When upgrading a system, this top-level README.md file should be followed top to bottom, and the content on this top level page is meant to be terse.
 See the additional files (like KNOWN_ISSUES.md and REFERENCE_MATERIAL.md in the various directories under the linked resource_material sub-directories.

 > **NOTE**: This document is a work in progress, and these items are outstanding:
+> 1. PowerDNS -- Need to add content
 > 1. Additional automation -- hopefully we'll add some more scripting as we refine this process.
 There's a lot of copy/pasting which will frustrate administrators, especially on larger systems.

 ### Terminology